-- Students will neither give nor receive aid in examinations or independent class work. - Students will not represent others' work as their own. - Students will abide by academic standards as put forth by each class instructor.
+- Students will neither give nor receive aid in examinations or independent class work. - Students will not represent artificial intelligence (AI) or others' work as their own. - Students will abide by academic standards as put forth by each class instructor.

 Pledge of Professionalism